apeden/excelMaxRow/README.md

 ```

 ## Acknowledgements
-Eric Gazoni, Charlie Clark who created with openpyxl library.
 I need to acknowledge the people who wrote the Python programming language and the pandas and numpy libraries in particular.

 ## Plotting a single RT-QuIC traces selected from a dataframe
 Once a dataframe has been generated from multiple excel files it is possible to use a function called tracePlot to plot a single trace.
 The trace can be selected by supplying two arguments: the name of the excel file, and the sample label.
 An example plot is shown below.